About Us

 Base fare $1.10

-Service areas Serving the communities of Alhambra, Bell Gardens, Boyle Heights, Commerce, Downtown Los Angeles, East Los Angeles, La Mirada, Montebello, Monterey Park, Pico Rivera, Rosemead, San Marino, South Gate, South San Gabriel, and Whittier.
+Service areas Alhambra, Bell Gardens, Boyle Heights, Commerce, Downtown Los Angeles, East Los Angeles, La Mirada, Montebello, Monterey Park, Pico Rivera, Rosemead, San Marino, South Gate, South San Gabriel, and Whittier.

-Serivce areas Montebello City Limits and neighboring cities (medical purposes only).
+Service areas Montebello City Limits and neighboring cities for medical purposes only